 You can set up a disk group and create virtual disks using the procedures in this section.
 Each procedure is explained individually in this section in detail.

 To set up virtual disks:

-TO set up virtual disks.

 - 1. Create virtual disks.
 See Creating virtual disks.

 - 2. Select the virtual disk options.

 - 3. Designate hot spares (optional).